haskell-game/webcolor-labels/README.md

 Unfortunately, my library just doesn't fit this use case.
 It's the same problem as `show . read`; GHC just can't infer a type in the middle.

+### I want to use different/custom values for named colors, but `webcolor-labels` provides pre-installed values.
+What should I do in that case?

+You can still use type-level parsing from `webcolor-labels` and build custom routing on top of that, but you have to lower that into values yourself.

 ## Contact info and acknowledgements

 If you have any questions, you can email me using `me@sandwitch.dev`.
 Alternatively, you can DM me on Matrix (`@root:sandwitch.dev`) or Telegram (`@sand_witch`).